 NOTE 2: Transferring information like Periodicity to the 5G-RG is not meant to support TSC/TSN like flows but to support consumer real time applications like XR (extended Reality, etc.).

-y
+When the 5G-RG supports the QoS differentiation for Non-3GPP Devices, the QoS differention defined in TS 23.501 [nn] clause 5.x.y applies with 5G-RG taking the role of the UE.